 This is where talent acquisition software can help you excel.
 For example, compelling career sites and employee video testimonials attract job seekers by build trust and highlighting company culture, mission, and benefits.

-As you advance through the hiring process, candidate relationship management (CRM) and AI-powered recruiting chatbots help build talent networks and engage candidates over the long term.
+As you advance through the hiring process, candidate relationship management (CRM) and AI-powered recruiting chatbots help build talent networks and engage candidates.
 Advanced applicant tracking software (ATS) helps you hire the right talent for the right job.

-Check out our 2021 recruiting strategies, your game plan to attract, engage, hire, and advance top talent throughout your organization.
+Check out our 2021 recruiting strategies, your game plan to attract, engage, hire, and advance top talent throughout your organisation.